 Pioneering radical Buckminster Fuller, (July 12, 1895 – July 1, 1983) an inventor, architect and the second president of Mensa, had a massive impact on the architecture and popular culture of the latter 20th century.
 Most famous for popularizing the geodesic dome, Fuller is also known as the father of sustainability, Fuller was driven by his intention “to make the world work for 100% of humanity, in the shortest possible time, through spontaneous cooperation without ecological offense or disadvantage of anyone.”

-Fuller never confined himself to a single profession and worked as a “comprehensive anticipatory design scientist” to solve global problems surrounding housing, shelter, transportation, education, energy, ecological destruction and poverty.
+Never confined to a single profession, Fuller worked as a "comprehensive anticipatory design scientist" to solve global problems surrounding housing, shelter, transportation, education, energy, ecological destruction and poverty.
 Throughout his prolific career, Fuller held 28 patents, authored 28 books and received 47 honorary degrees.
 His best known artifact was the geodesic dome, which has been reproduced over 300,000 times worldwide) Fuller popularised the structure after its invention by Dr Walther Bauersfeld 30 years before, gaining the US patent and erecting models across the United States.
 Receiving increasing attention from the world and also from the FBI, Fuller's work culminated in the incredible Montreal Biosphere at the 1967 Exposition.

-Check out this fun video of Bucky singing his own version of “Home on the Range,” which features such playful yet critical lines as:
+Bucky's own version of “Home on the Range,” which features the playful yet critical line:

 “Let Architects dream of glass boxes with steam / And rich clients in hordes at their knees Just give me a home in a great circle dome / Where the birds and bees are at ease.”